andrea-calligaris/ff8-sounds-catalog/sound-information.md

 - `2047 Ultimecia (Griever form) defeated part 5`
 - `2050 Ultimecia (Griever form) defeated part 6`
 - `1933 Ultimecia (Griever form) defeated part 7`
 - Then there is a moment of silence.
 Then, some audio which I have no idea where it is took from ("Fithos, Lusec, etc.") starts playing for a short time (no, it's not from the ambience "stream" folder).
-Then, another similar audio starts playing panning left and right, which includes some background ambient noise too.
+Then, another similar audio starts playing panning left and right, which includes some background ambience noise too.
 - `367 Ultimecia (final form) appears part 1`: when the blank light emits from Ultimecia's face
 - `2008 Ultimecia (final form) appears part 2`
 - \[Battle\]